pivotal/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

 ## <a id="prerecs"></a> Prerequisites

-The following prerequisite is required to integrate VMware NSX Advanced Load Balancer with Cloud Native Runtimes:
+To integrate VMware NSX Advanced Load Balancer with Cloud Native Runtimes, you must first install Cloud Native Runtimes:

-- Install Cloud Native Runtimes.
-   If you have not already installed Cloud Native Runtimes, see [Installing Cloud Native Runtimes](./app-operators/install.hbs.md).
+- If you have not already installed Cloud Native Runtimes, see [Installing Cloud Native Runtimes](./app-operators/install.hbs.md).
-   If you already have a Contour installation on your cluster, see [Installing Cloud Native Runtimes with an Existing Contour Installation](./contour.hbs.md).
+- If you already have a Contour installation on your cluster, see [Installing Cloud Native Runtimes with an Existing Contour Installation](./contour.hbs.md).

 ## <a id="integrate-avi"></a> Integrate VMware NSX Advanced Load Balancer with Cloud Native Runtimes